actionanand/arblogz/src/content/blog/fish-names-multilingual.md

 > **About Salmon (Indian & International):**
 >
-> **True salmon** (Atlantic and Pacific species) are cold-water fish found in Europe, North America, and Japan & famous for their epic migrations.
-They are born in freshwater rivers, swim to the ocean to grow, and return upstream to spawn.
-Their flesh is usually pink to deep orange, rich in healthy Omega-3 fats, and ranges from firm (King, Sockeye) to delicate (Coho, Pink).
-Wild Pacific salmon (like Sockeye, King, Coho) are prized for their flavor and color, while most Atlantic salmon in stores is farm-raised, milder, and more widely available.
+> **True salmon** (Atlantic & Pacific species) are cold-water fish from Europe, North America, and Japan, famous for their river-to-sea migration.
+Their flesh ranges from pink to deep orange, rich in Omega-3, and varies from firm (King, Sockeye) to delicate (Coho, Pink).
+Wild Pacific salmon are prized for color and taste, while most Atlantic salmon available globally is farm-raised and milder.
 >
-> **Atlantic Salmon** is almost always farm-raised, especially in Norway, Scotland, and Canada.
-It has a mild, buttery taste, soft pink flesh, and is popular for grilling, baking, sushi, and smoking.
-Wild Atlantic salmon is now rare due to overfishing.
+> **Atlantic Salmon** is almost entirely farmed in Norway, Scotland, and Canada.
+It has a mild, buttery flavour with soft pink flesh, perfect for grilling, baking, sushi, and smoking.
+Wild Atlantic salmon has become rare over time.
 >
 > **Pacific Salmon** (Sockeye, King, Coho, Pink, Chum) are mostly wild-caught in Alaska, Canada, and Russia.
-They have a deeper color, firmer texture, and richer flavor than farmed Atlantic salmon.
-Sockeye is especially known for its deep red color and robust taste.
+They have deeper colour, firmer texture, and richer flavour.
+Sockeye is especially known for its intense red flesh.
 >
-> **Indian Salmon** (Ravas, Gurjali, Kaana Meen, Kala Meen) is not a true salmon, but a local warm-water species (threadfin) found along India's coasts.
-It is called "salmon" for its premium quality, boneless fillets, and mild, sweet flavor.
-Flesh is white to pale pink, softer than true salmon, and excellent for curries, steaming, or frying.
-Indian salmon does not migrate like true salmon and is adapted to warm tropical waters.
+> **Indian Salmon** (Ravas, Gurjali, Kaana Meen, Kala Meen) is **called “salmon” only by name**.
+It is **not a true salmon**, but a warm-water **threadfin** species found along India’s **west coast**—especially Maharashtra, Goa, Karnataka & Gujarat.
+Flesh is white to pale pink, soft, and mildly sweet, ideal for curries, steaming, and shallow frying.
 >
-> **Cold-water vs Warm-water Fish:** True salmon thrive in cold, oxygen-rich waters and develop firmer, oilier flesh with a distinct color and taste.
-Warm-water species like Indian salmon (Ravas) have milder flavor, softer flesh, and less intense color.
-Most imported "salmon" in India is farmed Atlantic salmon, while local "Indian salmon" is a different species altogether.
+> **Trout in India:**
+> Trout belongs to the **same family as salmon (Salmonidae)** but is **not a sea fish**.
+It is a **freshwater cold-water fish**, originally introduced by the British.
+Rainbow Trout is found in Himalayan regions and also in the **Nilgiris—Ooty, Avalanche, and Kodaikanal**.
 >
-> **Speciality:** True salmon are famous for their river-to-ocean migration, pink-orange color, and high Omega-3.
-Indian salmon is prized for its boneless fillets, mild taste, and versatility in Indian cooking.
-Both are healthy, but true salmon is richer in Omega-3 and has a firmer, oilier texture.
+> **Availability:**
 >
+> * **Indian Salmon (Ravas):** West-coast fish markets, metro seafood counters, online platforms.
+> * **True Salmon (Atlantic/Pacific):** Mostly imported; available in **gourmet seafood counters**, premium supermarkets, hotels, and sushi restaurants.
+> * **Trout:** Hill-state markets (Kashmir, Himachal, Uttarakhand) and **Nilgiris** (Ooty, Avalanche, Kodaikanal).
+>
+> **Cold-water vs Warm-water Fish:**
+> True salmon grow in cold, oxygen-rich waters, giving firm, oily, colorful flesh.
+Indian salmon grows in warm tropical waters, resulting in softer, milder meat.
+Trout is freshwater, cold-water, and delicate in texture.
+>
 > **Cooking Tips:**
+>
-> - **Atlantic/Pacific Salmon:** Best for grilling, baking, sushi, or smoking due to firm, oily flesh.
+> * **Atlantic/Pacific Salmon:** Best for grilling, baking, sushi, smoking.
-> - **Indian Salmon (Ravas):** Great for steaming, curries, or shallow frying; flesh is softer and absorbs spices well.
+> * **Indian Salmon (Ravas):** Excellent for curries, steaming, shallow frying.
+> * **Trout:** Ideal for pan-frying or gentle grilling.

 ## 🏞️ Popular River & Freshwater Fish